-The KIT project “Smart Water for Agriculture in Kenya” is aiming to reach 20,000 farmers by the end of 2019.
-The goal: creating better irrigation for farmers, and in turn, better food security.
+The KIT project “Smart Water for Agriculture in Kenya” is aiming to improve the water-use of 20,000 farmers by the end of 2019.
+The goal?
+Creating better irrigation for farmers and in turn, better food security for the country.

-However the articles also describe the country’s huge need to improve food security—what the government has called “the Big 4 Agenda on food and nutrition security” and is making it a serious priority.
-Among other aims, they mention the mammoth size of the Government’s plan for increasing maize production in Kenya, and the important role of irrigation in the process.
+However the support belies the country’s huge need to improve food security.
+The government has called it “The Big 4 Agenda on food and nutrition security” and is making it a serious priority.
+Among other aims, the mammoth-size of the Government’s plan for increasing maize production in Kenya, and the important role of irrigation in the process have received recent coverage.

-KIT’s agricultural-development advisors Laurens van Veldhuizen and Remco Mur are driving the Dutch contribution to the project.
+KIT’s agricultural-development Senior Advisors Laurens van Veldhuizen and Remco Mur are driving the Dutch contribution to the project.
 Drawing on decades of expertise they hope to support farmers in developing better resource management.
-That’s key in a country where around 90 percent of the land is arid or semi-arid and has highly variable rainfall.
+That’s key in a country where around 90 percent is arid or semi-arid land and has highly variable rainfall.

 “It is the bottom-up, farmer-led, approach that makes this project relevant and attractive for KIT,” says Laurens van Veldhuizen.
-“More importantly, the project is working with the small-farmer-irrigation sector in Kenya by strengthening the relevant private and public institutions involved.”
+“More importantly, the project is working with the small-farmer-irrigation sector in Kenya by strengthening the relevant private and public institutions involved,” he said.

-After three years, and with almost a year before the project ends, improved water-use and farming seem like they are on the way to realising its 20,000 people target.
-But above the numbers and targets, ultimately the aim is to help improve food security across the country—and the lives of many people in the process.
+After three years, and with almost a year before the project ends, improved water-use and farming seem like they are on the way for the farmers involved.
+But above the immediate project, the ultimate aim is to help improve food security across the whole country—and the lives of many more people in the process.
 This is a task that requires millions of people to think and work out a new vision—which is emerging—for the country’s future.

-As recent statements by Kenyan government figures, NGOs, and the Dutch Embassy in Kenya make clear (see the articles above), institutional change can dramatically improve food security across Kenya.
-Furthermore strengthening support-systems for small-scale farmers—not just large-scale operations—is an area that is vital to the country’s long-term success.
+Recent statements by the Kenyan government, NGOs, and the Dutch Embassy in Kenya, make it clear that institutional change can dramatically improve food security in the country.
+But strengthening support-systems for small-scale farmers—not just large-scale operations—is an area that is vital to the country’s long-term success.